-This skillet-baked seafood dip is easy, cheesy, and loaded with crab, shrimp and veggies!
+We’re obsessed with this skillet baked seafood dip with crab, shrimp and veggies.
 It’ll be the first dish licked clean at your next party or potluck!

 So the kraken is mobile now.